vampjaz/razer_blade_stealth_hackintosh/README.md

 Display Outs
 ----

 The laptop has an HDMI port and a DisplayPort-over-Thunderbolt 3 as display outputs.
-I don't have any TB3-DP converters to test that output, but the HDMI out doesn't really work.
-Plugging anything into it seems to crash the framebuffer, as I lose all display output.
-I'm sure this could be solved if I knew how to patch framebuffers properly.
+I don't have any TB3-DP converters to test that output, but I have gotten HDMI working.
+Like the internal display, it does flicker at high resolutions and doesn't seem to support 4K60 but it works alright for now.

 Battery
 ----

 Using a DSDT patch in the MaciASL patch repo named "bat - Razer Blade (2014)", and SMCBatteryManager, I was able to get battery status and precentage working.
 I incorporated the patched methods into an SSDT hotpatch (see SSDT-BATT).
-It also seems to last a really long time with proper power management.
+The power management works well and the battery lasts a while.

 Keyboard Illumination
 ----